- What are the basic criteria for becoming a member of the Field Club?

 The pool is open 7 days a week, Memorial Day through Labor Day.
-Aquatics programs occupy the main pool from 8:30am-1 pm.
-After 1 pm the main pool is open for all club members.
-The Field Club also offers members a large baby pool for use by parents with young children.
+Aquatics programs sometimes occupy the main pool from 8:30am-1 pm.
+Other times, the main pool is open to all club members.
+The Field Club also offers members a large baby pool for use by parents with very young children.

 - What programs, in addition to tennis and swimming, are available for children during the summer?

 NCFC offers a summer camp program geared toward children entering pre-school through 4th grade.
-NCFC Summer Camp includes swimming and tennis four days a week as well as diving practice for older campers.
+The camp includes swimming and tennis four days a week as well as diving practice for older campers.
 The program also includes a variety of “specials” including sports, crafts, pool games and visits from outside groups such as Animal Embassy and Mad Science.
-Camp hours are from 8:30am – 1:00pm, and the program runs for seven weeks in the summer.
-Our program is led by two directors with Early Childhood Education degrees.
+Camp hours are from 8:30am – 1:00pm, and the program runs for seven or eight weeks in the summer.
+Our program is led by a director with an Early Childhood Education degree.
 Parents also have the option to extend the camp day until 2:00pm through our popular Kids Hour program.

-NCFC Youth Programs also holds a basketball tournament for middle schoolers each summer and plans various youth parties and events throughout the year.
+NCFC Youth Programs sometimes holds a basketball tournament for middle schoolers each summer and also plans various youth parties and events throughout the year.

 - What type of social events does the Field Club offer?

-The NCFC has several social events every year: a Midwinter Cocktail party, an Opening Cocktail party in May, a Memorial Day Family Picnic the Sunday before Memorial Day, a 4th of July Family BBQ, a Fishing Derby, and a Labor Day Family Lobster & Clambake the Sunday before Labor Day.
+The NCFC has several social events every year: an Opening Cocktail party in May, a Memorial Day Family Picnic the Sunday before Memorial Day, a 4th of July Family BBQ, and a Labor Day Family Lobster & Clambake Labor Day weekend.
 In the summer, members can participate in family-Friday picnics.
 Our tennis and swimming pros also organize several social events.
 And, during the winter, our paddle pro has many get-togethers for players of all levels.

 - How do I know when there is a social event?

-Our club website has a schedule of upcoming events.
-You can also go to the “Social” tab to see the entire year’s events, days and times.
-We also send out email invitations and reminders.
+Our club website has a Master Calendar that shows all events, competitions, etc. We also send out email invitations and reminders.

 - How do I reserve/cancel for social events?

 Members can reserve or cancel their reservations for social events by going to the club website.
-Click on the actual event on the home page, or go to the social tab and follow the link.
-You can also follow the link from our club email invitations.
-If you have any difficulties, you can always phone the club office and talk to Karen Stewart at 203-966-6879 Ext 1.
+Click on the actual event on the master calendar, or go to the social tab and follow the link.
+You can also follow the links from our email.
+If you have any difficulties, you can always phone the club office at 203-966-6879 Ext 1.